-The chart below shows my blood glucose and ketones from a 7 day fast where my blood sugars dropped, and my ketones rose to levels that my meter couldn’t read.
+The chart below shows my blood glucose and ketones from a seven-day fast where my blood sugars dropped, and my ketones rose to levels that my meter couldn’t read.

-But even though I was regularly doing multi-day fasts, I still wasn’t getting the results I was wanting.
-It seemed I was gaining weight over time rather than losing, and it seems that I wasn’t alone.
+But even though I was regularly doing multi-day fasts, I still wasn’t getting the results I wanted.
+It seemed I was gaining weight over time rather than losing.
+It seems I wasn’t alone.

-There are many people who fast for days at a time but are unable to lose the weight they want.
+Many people fast for days at a time but are unable to lose the weight they want.
 It seems that losing and gaining the same few pounds is a common side effect of extended fasting.

-Simply put, ‘fasting’ is intentionally refraining from eating for a period of time.
+Simply put, ‘fasting’ is intentionally refraining from eating.

 Jesus fasted for 40 days and 40 nights (Matthew 4:2), and Muslims do not eat during daylight hours for the month of Ramadan.
 However, the duration of ‘fasting’ can be much shorter than these commonly cited examples.

 Many of us these days are accustomed to eating almost continually from soon after we wake, until just before going to bed, so an hour or two without food could be considered a fast (i.e. intentionally not eating).

 Energy toxicity (not insulin toxicity) is the root cause of the majority of our modern diseases.
 Hence, fasting has many benefits.
 But rather than thinking longer is necessarily better, you need to think in terms of the minimum effective dose of fasting while still getting the nutrients you need when you eat.

 While you can go for weeks without food, it may not be optimal for your long-term progress towards your health goals.
 For the many people who eat all day, a couple of hours may feel ‘extended’.

 There is nothing wrong with going 24 or 36 hours without food so long as you are making good choices when you refeed to ensure you are getting the nutrients you need over the longer term and don’t have a history of binge eating.